chenghuige/ATEPytorch/README.md

-# AET(Aspect Extraction Task) Experiments with Pytorch
+# ATE(Aspect Term Extraction) Experiments with Pytorch

-1. a rather simple implementation of ABAE(ACL-2017-An Unsupervised Neural Attention Model for Aspect Extraction) model with Pytorch platform.
+1. A rather simple implementation of ABAE(ACL-2017-An Unsupervised Neural Attention Model for Aspect Extraction) model with Pytorch platform.

 ## Environment